auth0/docs/articles/client-platforms/vanillajs/04-user-profile.md

 <%= include('../_includes/_profile-metadata-explanation') %>

-You can add input fields to the sign up form by adding `additionalSignUpFields` to the `options` parameter of the `Auth0Lock` instantiation.
+You can add input fields to the signup form by adding `additionalSignUpFields` to the `options` parameter of the `Auth0Lock` instantiation.

 **NOTE:** See [Additional sign up fields](/libraries/lock/v10/customization#additionalsignupfields-array-) for more information (**only available for Lock 10**).